 This is a very good question to ask.
 Due to the artificial scarcity created by the artist/photographer, the art market tends to treat limited-edition prints a bit differently than other pieces of art.
 However, this only applies in certain cases as we will discuss.

 The art market considers another point about limited editions.
-It feels that the lower the number of the print in the series, the more valuable that print is considered to be.
+It seems that the lower the number of the print in the series, the more valuable the market considers that print.
 It feels arbitrary, but that’s how the art market works.

 Limited edition print showing the lowest possible number

-If this artist had any significant standing in the art market, this print would be the most valuable of the series.
+Imagine if this artist had any significant standing in the art market.
+This print would be the most valuable of the series.

 Artist Reputation